Chancellors' Circle of Benefactors wordmark

 Merck Canada has been supporting innovations in science and medicine at the University of Toronto for nearly 40 years.

 A leading developer of innovative medicines and vaccines, Merck Canada has supported an extraordinary range of important priorities at the University of Toronto since 1982.
 The company has funded research into neurodegenerative diseases, ophthalmology and pharmaceutical oncology and supported scholarships for students at the Leslie Dan Faculty of Pharmacy.
-It has also made investments in the Lawrence S. Bloomberg Faculty of Nursing, the hematology and oncology postgraduate programs at the Temerty Faculty of Medicine, as well as graduate scholarships in biosciences and biotechnology at the University of Toronto Mississauga.
+It has also made investments in the Lawrence Bloomberg Faculty of Nursing, the hematology and oncology postgraduate programs at the Temerty Faculty of Medicine, as well as graduate scholarships in biosciences and biotechnology at the University of Toronto Mississauga.

 In early 2020—on the heels of the World Health Organization’s declaration of COVID-19 as a pandemic—Merck Canada committed $3 million towards the University of Toronto’s Centre for Vaccine Preventable Diseases at the Dalla Lana School of Public Health.
 With vaccines being developed at record speed to combat the virus, researchers at the Dalla Lana School knew that public education about their safety and efficacy would be key to supporting widespread uptake when the time came.
 Merck Canada’s support ensured they had the tools to support effective public education.